 Expires Headers reduce the number of server downloads to improve page speed.

-Modern websites often have dozens of files per page.
-Each file itself adds load time, especially large files.
-But in addition, transmitting each file requires a request to the server, which adds incremental time in the process as well.
-Expires Headers tell the browser how long to store a file in the cache so that future visits to the page by the same computer can bypass new downloads and HTTP requests.
+Expires Headers tell the browser how long to store a file in the cache on your Mac (or any other device) so that future visits to the page by the same computer can bypass new downloads and HTTP requests.

 12. Avoid URL redirects